Advanced Wellness Blog

 September 10, 2017

-By Leo Shveyd, Owner of Advanced Wellness, San Francisco, CA
+By Leo Shveyd, Co-Owner of AW-Personalized Training & Sports Performance, San Francisco, CA

 About a year ago, we had the pleasure of working with Vincent “Tutu” Golson, a local college basketball player.
 When I met Tutu in the summer of 2016, he had been sidelined for 16 days with an MCL sprain, the second such injury he had sustained in less than 9 months.
-After training at Advanced Wellness (AW) for a little less than two weeks, Tutu was back on the basketball court.
+After training at AW-Personalized Training & Sports Performance for a little less than two weeks, Tutu was back on the basketball court.
 Shortly thereafter, I got a call from a local basketball coach, Carl Jacobs, wondering what it was that we were able to do to get Tutu available to play so quickly.
 When I tried to explain to Coach Carl what we do for “ALL” our athletes, I found myself struggling.
 Ironically, what I realized was that many of the same principles that we apply to our clients everyday, were being done so virtually on auto-pilot and only realized by our clients.
-In order to better explain to Coach Carl, and others who are not familiar with AW’s methodology, I put together a diagram (see below) and means of application, so we could better educate folks on what we do at Advanced Wellness and how they can better “own their potential”.
+In order to better explain to Coach Carl, and others who are not familiar with AW’s methodology, I put together a diagram (see below) and means of application, so we could better educate folks on what we do at Advanced Wellness and how they be BETTER and “own their potential”.

 August 20, 2012